Marc Colombo: College career

 Colombo attended Boston College, where he graduated with a degree in Sociology from the College of Arts & Sciences.
 He also worked on an undergraduate major his senior year.

-In 1997, as a freshman, Colombo red-shirted so that he could adjust to college football.
-In 1998, as a red-shirt freshman, he played in six games, including the final two.
+In 1997, as a freshman, Colombo redshirted so that he could adjust to college football.
+In 1998, as a redshirt freshman, he played in six games, including the final two.
 In 1999, as a red-shirt sophomore, he played in seven games, including Boston College's 62–28 loss to Colorado in the Insight.com Bowl.

-In 2000, as a red-shirt junior, he started all 11 games at right tackle.
+In 2000, as a redshirt junior, he started all 11 games at right tackle.
 It was also his first year as a starter in college.
 He helped the offense rank third in the Big East in total offense with 414.9 yards per game (30th in the nation) and rushing offense at 201 yards per game (21st in the nation).
 For the season, the offensive line gave up just six sacks.
 He helped running back William Green to rush for 1,164 yards marking the third-straight season that Boston College had a 1,000-yard rusher.

-In 2001, as a red-shirt senior, he earned All-Big East honors playing at both tackle positions as a senior as part of an offensive line that helped the offense record 4,361 yards, including over 1,000 rushing yards.
+In 2001, as a redshirt senior, he earned All-Big East honors playing at both offensive tackle positions as a senior as part of an offensive line that helped the offense record 4,361 yards, including over 1,000 rushing yards.

 Professional career

 Chicago Bears (2002–2005)

-Colombo was selected in the first round (29th overall) of the 2002 NFL Draft by the Chicago Bears.
-He spent three injury-plagued seasons with the Bears before being released after the 2005 season.
+Colombo was selected in the first round (29th overall) of the 2002 NFL draft by the Chicago Bears.
+He spent three injury-plagued seasons with the Bears before being released early in the 2005 season.

 In 2002, as a rookie, Colombo was placed on injured reserve after suffering a dislocated patella and femoral nerve damage during a road game against the St. Louis Rams on November 18.
 He missed the entire 2003 season after being placed first on the Physically Unable to Perform (PUP) list on August 13, and then on injured reserve.

 He also missed most of the 2004 season; he was finally activated from the Reserve/PUP list to the active roster on November 8, 2004.
 In 2005, he played in the Bears season opener; however, he was waived the next week, on September 13, 2005.